mattzcarey/code-review-gpt/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Template user story issue
+about: Use this template for user stories.
-title: UserStory
+title: "[Epic]: User story"
 labels: ''
 assignees: ''